Veetaha/tstick/README.md

 Here is a quick demo that displays how `tstick` can be used to generate a video emoji and a sticker.

-Specify the input file and any additional options to `ffmpeg`, and `tstick` will do its best to find the best quality options (CRF) to fit into Telegram's emoji/sticker file size limits
+Specify the input file and any additional options to `ffmpeg`, and `tstick` will find the best quality options (CRF) to fit into Telegram's emoji/sticker file size limits

 ![](https://user-images.githubusercontent.com/36276403/214474683-9e0566cb-86ba-48e8-b486-234a4547e5f4.gif)